molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/coc_umcg_research_clusters.md

 public key to [the helpdesk](../contact/).

 ### General Communication with the Cluster Administrators
-- Please mail us at hpc.helpdesk@umcg.nl for questions, issues or comments regarding our clusters.
+- Please [mail us](../contact/) for questions, issues or comments regarding our clusters.
 - Do not use the personal email address of a cluster administrator.
 This is important because it keeps all administrators informed about the ongoing problem-solving process, and if one administrator is not available, another administrator can help you with your question.